djm56/docker-redis-stack/README.md

-# docker-redis-stack
+# docker-redis-8
-Full Redis Stack Using Docker Compose
+Redis 8 Using Docker Compose

-Update the redis-stack.conf file esepcially look at creting a very strong passowrd.
+Update the redis.conf file especially look at creating a very strong password.

-Maps the Redis port (6379) and RedisInsight port (8001) to the host
+Maps the Redis port (6379) to the host

 ## To Start
 - docker compose up -d